 Rebels still controlled the central square of the town, 50 km (30 miles) west of Tripoli, on Tuesday and were using loud hailers to urge residents to defend their positions, said a Ghanaian worker who fled on Tuesday.

 Sky television footage of fighting in Zawiyah over the weekend showed crowds fleeing gunfire and a blood-spattered hospital crammed with the wounded, some making victory signs from stretchers.
 It showed bodies of dead soldiers, others it said had switched sides, and captured tanks.

 A government spokesman insisted troops were mostly in control on Tuesday.
 "Maybe 30-40 people, hiding in the streets and in the cemetery.
 They are desperate," he said in Tripoli.

-Foreign reporters have been prevented from entering Zawiyah and other cities near the capital without an official escort.
+The reports could not be verified independently as foreign correspondents have been prevented from entering Zawiyah and other cities near the capital without an official escort.

 In the east, much of which is under rebel control, warplanes bombed rebel positions around the oil port of Ras Lanuf.